 Architecture, Interior Design

-The Diego Rivera Theater is set to become the cultural heart of the City College of San Francisco campus.
-Situated in a new academic precinct along Frida Kahlo Avenue, the Theater will be the home of Diego Rivera’s Pan American Unity mural while providing a central base for the music and drama academic departments.
+The Diego Rivera Theater is poised to become the cultural centerpiece of the City College of San Francisco, anchoring a new academic precinct along Frida Kahlo Avenue.
+Serving as the permanent home for Diego Rivera’s renowned Pan American Unity mural, the theater will also house the college’s music and drama departments, creating a vibrant hub for both education and the arts.

 Photography: San Francisco History Center, San Francisco Public Library